AMDatIMDEA/castro/Readme.md

 ## Installation

 You can install CASTRO by simply cloning or downloading the repository, installing the packages in the requirements.txt file, and then installing CASTRO.
-Ideally you create a virtual environment for that, e.g. by virtualenv name_virtualenv.
+First, create a virtual environment called castro_env via:
+    virtualenv castro_env
+Then activate the virtual environment by:
+    source castro_env/bin/activate
+Next you can install castro in this virtual environment:
     cd <installation directory>
     git clone https://github.com/AMDatIMDEA/castro.git
     cd castro
+    python setup.py install

+Note: if it does not succeed the first time, try to rerun:
     python setup.py install

 ### Examples and Tutorials